nickd16/Diffusion-Models-from-Scratch/README.md

 # Diffusion-Models-from-Scratch
-Implementation of different diffusion models for probabilistic image generation
+Implementation of different diffusion models for image generation

 Results from DDPM UNET Model: